haiwen/seafile-admin-docs/manual/config/sending_email.md

 **Note3**: About using SSL connection (using port 465)

-Port 587 is being used to establish a TLS connection and port 465 is being used to establish an SSL connection.
+Port 587 is being used to establish a connection using STARTTLS and port 465 is being used to establish an SSL connection.
 Starting from Django 1.8, it supports both.
+If you want to use SSL on port 465, set `EMAIL_USE_SSL = True` instead of `EMAIL_USE_TLS`.

 ## Change the `sender` and `reply to` of email